-- (e) The City may provide for fair return standards for the regulation of rent, which may include but are not limited to, changes to permissible rental rates based upon certain maintenance and capital costs, utility costs for which the owner is responsible, and rapid increases in property taxes. - (f) The City may set tenant notification and rental registration requirements as necessary to effectuate this section - (g) The City shall establish or designate an administrator or board to promulgate regulations pursuant to this section and to govern local rent regulation.
+- i.
+The City may by ordinance, order, or regulation, establish a process for setting the base rent for any unit that no longer qualifies for an exempt status under section 2(a). - i-ii.
+The City may by ordinance, order, or regulation, establish minimum standards and procedures for owners and tenants of any unit under section 2(a) that is converted to a non-exempt unit. - (d)(e) The City may provide for fair return standards for the regulation of rent, which may include but are not limited to, changes to permissible rental rates based upon certain maintenance and capital costs, utility costs for which the owner is responsible, and rapid increases in property taxes. - (e)(f) The City may set tenant notification and rental registration requirements as necessary to effectuate this section. - (f)(g) The City shall establish or designate an administrator or board to promulgate regulations pursuant to this section and to govern and administer local rent regulation.

-Section 3: Just cause eviction protections The provisions of this Section shall be applicable to all rental housing accommodations in the City; provided however, that the City may provide for exemptions from the provisions of this section and any such exemptions shall be included in an ordinance adopted by the City.
+Section 3: Just cause eviction protections The provisions of this Section shall be applicable to all rental housing accommodations in the City; provided however, that the City may provide for exemptions from the provisions of this Ssection and any such exemptions shall be included in an ordinance adopted by the City.
 Unless otherwise exempt, a property owner must establish just cause in order to recover possession of residential leased premises within the City as determined by the Housing Court, District Court, or other Court of competent jurisdiction.
 At a minimum just cause for eviction shall include the following grounds:

-- (a) The tenant has failed to pay the rent to which the owner is entitled; - (b) The tenant has committed a substantial violation of a material lease term or term of the tenancy; - (c) The tenant is causing substantial damage to the leased unit; - (d) The tenant engages in criminal activity that threatens the health and safety of other residents, or persons lawfully on the premises; - (e) The owner seeks in good faith to recover possession of a leased unit for the owner's own use and occupancy or for the use and occupancy by the owner's spouse, children, grandchildren, great grandchildren, parents, grandparents, aunts, uncles, nieces, nephews, brothers, sisters, fathers-in-law, mothers-inlaw, sons-in-law, or daughters-in-law and has provided the tenant with notice and a relocation payment as established by the City by ordinance; and - (f) The owner seeks to remove the unit from the rental market to convert to cooperative or condominium, to demolish or convert to non-residential use.
+- (a) The tenant has failed to pay the rent to which the owner is entitled; - (b) The tenant has committed a substantial violation of a material lease term or term of the tenancy; - (c) The tenant is causing substantial damage to the leased unit; - (d) The tenant engages in criminal activity that threatens the health and safety of other residents, or persons lawfully on the premises;

+- (e) The owner seeks in good faith to recover possession of a leased unit for the owner's own use and occupancy or for the use and occupancy by the owner's spouse, children, grandchildren, great grandchildren, parents, grandparents, aunts, uncles, nieces, nephews, brothers, sisters, fathers-in-law, mothers-inlaw, sons-in-law, or daughters-in-law-and has provided the tenant with notice and a relocation payment as established by the City by ordinance; and - (f) The owner seeks to remove the unit from the rental market to convert to cooperative or condominium, and